FirebirdSQL/jaybird-manual/src/jaybird_manual.md

 The in-limbo transactions are not the only kind of transactions that prevent garbage collection.
-Another type are transactions are those that were finished by “rollback” and the changes made in such transactions were not automatically undone by using internal savepoint mechanism, e.g. when there were a lot of changes made in the transaction (e.g.
+Another type are transactions are those that were finished by "rollback" and the changes made in such transactions were not automatically undone by using internal savepoint mechanism, e.g. when there were a lot of changes made in the transaction (e.g.
 10,000 records and more).
-Such transactions are marked as “rollback” transactions on Transaction Inventory Page and prevent advancing the so-called Oldest Interesting Transaction (OIT) – ID of the oldest transaction which created record versions that are relevant to any of
+Such transactions are marked as "rollback" transactions on Transaction Inventory Page and prevent advancing the so-called Oldest Interesting Transaction (OIT) – ID of the oldest transaction which created record versions that are relevant to any of